 Except its not.

 I don’t know if I’d not worked this out because the dates of the seasons just hadn’t occurred to me before, but I only sussed it last week when I spent the rainy Sunday putting sowing dates into my new diary.
-Looking at seed packets and books, advice was given to sow ‘…at the start of spring’,or ‘…until mid summer’.
+Looking at seed packets and books, the advice was given to sow ‘…at the start of spring’, or ‘…until mid-summer’.
 Suddenly, after all these years, I twigged that it’s not as easy as saying sunny is summer and cold is winter.

 So, I consulted google, the font of all knowledge – even start and end dates for seasons – and found out the following information.